nickrosh/Tech_Notes/Software Engineering/Regex.md

-**Regex** is used to find specific text within large text documents.
+**Regular Expressions** are used to find specific text within large text documents.
+This is either in a program or with a [Command Line Tool](Common%20Linux%20Commands.md) like grep.

 | Regex | Description |
 | --- | --- |